gogitdb/gitdb/README.md

   <tr>
   <tr>
     <td>DbPath</td>
-    <td>Path on computer where you want GitDB to create/clone your database</td>
+    <td>Path on your machine where you want GitDB to create/clone your database</td>
     <td>string</td>
     <td>Y</td>
     <td>N/A</td>